enflow/component-brick/README.md

 This package adds the `BrickManager` class to the container and injects a `$brickManager` variable to all views.
 This variable can be used to render the required tag automatically.
 We recommend adding this to the end of the master template, just before the `</body>`:
 `{!! $brickManager->tags() !!}`

-We recommend viewing trough the files in this package to understand it's usage and logic.
+We recommend viewing through the files in this package to understand it's usage and logic.

 ## Contributing
 Please see [CONTRIBUTING](CONTRIBUTING.md) for details.